Preventing Tax Errors:

 Think Twice insider trading prevention videos: educate, entertain, and jolt your employees and executives (see the ad below)

-For people with stock comp (and their tax professionals), the clear, concise, and easy-to-read return content of myStockOptions.com can help.
+For people with stock compensation who sold shares in 2011, major changes in tax reporting and filing are in effect this tax season.
+These include the expansion of Form 1099-B, which raises much potential confusion, particularly about the cost basis for reporting stock sales.
+The new Form 8949, which must now be filed alongside the revised Schedule D, will also prompt many questions.
+The clear, concise, and easy-to-read content of myStockOptions.com can help.
 The Tax Center at myStockOptions.com shows exactly how to report stock compensation and stock sales on tax returns, including the annotated diagrams of IRS forms in the section Reporting Company Stock Sales.
-It's a respected independent source you can trust for tax guidance, as recently featured in Plansponsor.
+It's a respected independent source you can trust for tax guidance.

-This newsletter summarizes the changes and their impact, and it also provides a general introduction to some of our perennially popular tax return content.
+This newsletter summarizes the changes and their impact.
 Don't want to wait for our quarterly newsletter updates?
 The myStockOptions.com Blog is the best way to stay on top of equity compensation news and the latest developments at our website.
-You can also follow us on Twitter and Facebook.
+You can also follow us on Facebook and Twitter.

 We appreciate your interest in myStockOptions.com.
 If you do not yet subscribe to Premium or Pro Membership, giving full access to our content and tools, tax season is a great time to upgrade.
 All of our content and tools are also available for licensing.